tudurom/bsc-thesis/main.typ

 order to build it, then trust is reduced.
 The Bootstrappable Builds initiative
 @bootstrappableorg aims to minimise the need for opaque binaries in software build processes.
-An example of a bootstrappable build process is that of the `gc` compiler studied in this thesis, as highlighted in the beginning of
+An example of a bootstrappable build process is that of the `gc` compiler studied in this thesis, as highlighted at the beginning of
 @method.

 Courant et al. @deboostrapping_without_archeology identified two approaches when trying to make a build process bootstrappable
 #footnote[A process which the authors call 'debootstrapping'.]:
-(a) leveraging old versions of build dependencies—which do not need binary seeds—and putting in the required effort to run them, and (b) creating re-implementations of the targetted programs without seeds.
+(a) leveraging old versions of build dependencies—which do not need binary seeds—and putting in the required effort to run them—and (b) creating re-implementations of the targetted programs without seeds.
 They advocate for the latter approach, which they then apply to create a bootstrapping process for the OCaml compiler---a non-trivial compiler targetting a high-level language.